The Grayzone

-Described as fringe by numerous sources, (Note: "fringe website":) coverage of The Grayzone has focused on its misleading reporting, its criticism of American foreign policy, and its sympathetic coverage of the Russian, Chinese and former Syrian governments.
+Coverage of The Grayzone has focused on its misleading reporting, its criticism of American foreign policy, and its sympathetic coverage of the Russian, Chinese and former Syrian governments.
 The Grayzone has been accused of downplaying and defending the persecution of Uyghurs in China, (Note: "Denied human rights abuses against Uyghurs":) of publishing conspiracy theories about Xinjiang, Syria and other regions, and of publishing pro-Russian propaganda and disinformation, especially during the Russian invasion of Ukraine.

 History

 The Grayzone was founded as a blog called The Grayzone Project in December 2015 by Max Blumenthal.
 The blog was hosted on AlterNet until early 2018, when The Grayzone became independent of the website.
 Managing editor Wyatt Reed, contributor Mohamed Elmaazi and regular freelancer Jeremy Loffredo worked for Russian state media before contributing to the website.

 The English Wikipedia formally deprecated the use of The Grayzone as a source for facts in its articles in March 2020, citing issues with the website's factual reliability.

 Grayzone staff Blumenthal and Aaron Maté acted as briefers on behalf of the Permanent Mission of the Russian Federation to the United Nations at UN meetings organized by Russia.